Skip to main content

 Several federal agencies concentrate on agricultural health and safety issues.

-The USDA's National Institute of Food and Agriculture (NIFA) Farm Safety program supports Cooperative Extension Service programs that promote safety by training workers in appropriate field practices, safe use of equipment, and proper maintenance of equipment.
+The USDA's National Institute of Food and Agriculture (NIFA) Farm Safety program supports Cooperative Extension System programs that promote safety by training workers in appropriate field practices, safe use of equipment, and proper maintenance of equipment.

 The U.S. Department of Labor's Occupational Safety & Health Administration (OSHA) supports safe and healthful working conditions by setting and enforcing standards and by providing training, outreach, and education.